Homotopy Type of Intersections of Real Bruhat Cells in Dimension 6: Final remarks and open problems

 For permutations $\sigma\in\Sn_6$ with $\inv(\sigma)\geq13$, the difficulty increases significantly.
-While we are not able to determine the homotopy type of the components, we do have information about the orbits and the Euler characteristics of their components.
+Although we were unable to determine the homotopy type of the components, we do have information about the orbits and the Euler characteristics of their components.

 The maximum dimension of the preancestries for $\sigma$ with $\inv(\sigma)=13$ or $14$ is 5, and for $\inv(\sigma)=15$ it reaches 6.
-This significantly complicates the visualization of the components and, more importantly, makes interpreting these drawings increasingly challenging and uncertain.
+This significantly complicates the visualization of the components and, more importantly, makes interpreting these constructions increasingly challenging and uncertain.